cyverse/irods-adm/coding-standards-bash.md

 __TODO review the following in a browser__

 The formatting used in the following header examples is not required.
-Only the content is the important.
+The content is the important part.

 Here's an example header comment for a published file.